-I made my travel plan and booked all hotels several months before the trip, because I wanted to stay in reasonably good places, at good prices.
+I made my travel plan and booked all hotels several months before the trip, because I wanted to stay in reasonably good places, at affordable prices.
 It turned out that it was good thinking.
 After two intensive weeks in Istanbul, Bursa and Izmir, I was ripe for the beach.
-Plus, it was a peak of the summer season, the best time to be by the sea.
+Plus, it was a peak of the summer season, certainly the best time to be by the sea.

 WHERE TO STAY IN KUSADASI?

 I chose a small, family run Hotel Sezgin.
 It was one of the cheapest that I could find in the Old Town and it also had one very important feature – a swimming pool.
-I think it’s important to stay in accommodation with the swimming pool.
+I think, it’s important to stay in accommodation with the swimming pool.
 That way, we have a choice whether to go to the beach or to stay by the pool.

-The Hotel Sezgin, where I stayed, is in a perfect location.
+This hotel is in a perfect location.
 Admittedly, the place is slightly tired around the edges, especially the rooms, but you can’t really demand a lot if you pay little money.
 It was perfect for what I wanted.

-2. WHERE TO STAY IN KUSADASI?
+WHERE SHOULD YOU STAY IN KUSADASI?

 Therefore, you can either choose to stay in a hotel in the Old Town and travel to the beach every day or the other option is to stay in one of many hotels along the Long Beach.
 It really depends on what you want from your holiday.

 For me, it wasn’t a problem to travel to the beach, as I preferred to be in the Old Town, because that’s where everything happens in the evening.
-Otherwise, you have to travel to the Old Town every evening if you want to go out for dinner and for a walk, unless you decide to remain in your hotel.
+Otherwise, you have to travel to the Old Town every evening, if you want to go out for dinner and for a walk, unless you decide to remain in your hotel.
 I guess, for some people that’s perfectly fine, especially if they have small kids or if they choose full board for their holiday.
 In that case, there is no need to go out for dinner.

 WHAT TO SEE IN KUSADASI?

-There are some historical structures.
+There are also some historic structures.

 KALEIÇI MOSQUE (1618)

 I like the choice of colours and its subdued interior decoration.
 In this respect, the Kaleiçi Mosque is rather unique and it reminds me of the Seljuk era mosques that I’ve seen in Konya.